uliw/esbmtk/docs/manual/manual.rst

 Conda
 ^^^^^

-Assuming you install into a new virtual environment the following should install the esbmtk framework
+Assuming you install into a new virtual environment the following should install the ESBMTK framework

 .. code:: sh